What I Believe: Positions

 Section 1: Priorities

 1.1.
-The scientific aspects of creation are important, but are secondary in importance to the proclamation of the gospel of Jesus Christ as Sovereign, Creator, Redeemer, and Judge.
+The scientific aspects of creation are important, but are secondary in importance to the proclamation of the gospel of the Lord Jesus Christ as Almighty, Creator, Redeemer, and Judge.

 1.2.
 The doctrines of Creator and Creation cannot ultimately be separated from the gospel of Jesus Christ.